 The 21st century is an era of exponential growth and development of humanity.
-We have experienced disruption and pain before, and every generation has tried solving the fundamental problems we suffer as a society.
+We have experienced disruption and pain before.
+Every generation has tried solving the fundamental problems we suffer as a society.
 Financial inclusion, access to food and clean water, safe living environment, ecological balance, education, healthcare and wellness are our primary challenges and there is no better time or opportunity to solve each of those.

 The question we have struggled with for long is how do we do it?
 Till now, it has been people and organizations operating in silos or large multi-country platforms trying to talk about these issues and solve them.
 But results aren’t often satisfactory.

-This is the real opportunity.
-We are the only generation ever with access to so many resources and the technology frameworks needed to make it happen in our lifetime.
+This is a real opportunity.
+We are the only generation ever with access to so many resources in addition to the technology frameworks needed to make it happen in our lifetime.

 Unlike other digital transformation reports focusing on outcomes of the effort, we uncover the core fundamentals of why transformation initiatives of certain organizations have led to massive economic outcomes and delivered observable progress towards these goals.
 To this end, we decided to shortlist the world’s top 10 companies that have managed to transform and position themselves for relevance in the coming decade.
 We then have tried to understand their journeys, so that you can learn from them.

 We hope this report not only gives you information but also a framework to re-think your organization’s vision and purpose, culture and your ability to create value through technology.

 Digital transformation is a buzzword.
 We study companies who are really looking to understand and implement it the right way in their organizations.